Why use a Learning Management System (LMS)?

-An LMS has more potential for a tailored learning journey than the one-size-fits-all approach of traditional classroom learning, with features that allow users to specify their learning styles and take the course at their own pace.
+An LMS has more potential for a tailored learning journey than the one-size-fits-all approach of traditional classroom learning, with features that allow users to specify their learning styles and complete the course at their own pace.

 A better learning experience for the users means more effective training, which of course improves the performance of the training company who is offering it.

-students have the freedom to choose which learning times are best for them
+Students have the freedom to choose which learning times are best for them.

 The flexibility of an LMS is a key benefit; students have the freedom to choose which learning times are best for them.
-Different people have radically different schedules; with an LMS they can fit learning around a 9-5 job for example, or into the unpredictable pauses in the life of a full time parent.
+Different people have radically different schedules; with an LMS, they can fit learning around a 9-5 job for example, or into the unpredictable pauses in the life of a full time parent.

 Offering low cost training via an LMS to a wider learner base also opens up the potential for increasing your customer base for any other forms of training that your organisation offers.

 Wellmother is an established shiatsu and massage training provider.
 Though their main form of training is face-to-face, Wellmother came to Plume for a new online training solution that could grow along with their company.

 To achieve this, Plume built customised features onto a flexible LMS to create courses using text, audio and visual content from Wellmother.
 Students could communicate remotely on forums with others on the same course, complete tests to receive a course certificate, and set up their own business listings.

 A bespoke translation system created by Plume also opened the course up to French, Dutch and Spanish speakers.